Frequently Asked Questions

 - Before returning to practice-type activities, it’s imperative to conduct at a minimum, a two-week period of guided athletic skills training.

-- Use social distancing guidelines of six feet separation whenever possible.
-Space equipment apart on sidelines to help maintain distancing.
+- Space equipment apart on sidelines to help maintain distancing.

 - Make the most of the time together and pre-plan to avoid confined huddles and needless standing around.